thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 By adopting feature branches, teams and organisations seek security.
 They add more process to fix for missing technical excellence and lack of trust.
-Hoping to avoid to break things in front of stakeholders, i.e. first of all users, but also C-level and investors.
-They are trying to avoid looking bad and damaging their reputation.
+Hoping to avoid to break things in front of stakeholders, i.e. first of all the users, but also C-level and investors.
+They try to avoid to look bad and avoid to damage their reputation.

-Because of the lack of technical excellence and the fear of breaking things, their is also this uncontrollable fear of getting bad code into the codebase.
+This lack of technical excellence and this fear of breaking things, creates this uncontrollable fear of getting bad code into the codebase and getting bad code into production.
 Where as, bad code is not necessarily an issue even if it gets into production.
 As long as you are able to detect it and fix it fast.

-But branching only brings a **false sense of security**, **a false sense of control**.
-Because ... it delays feedback.
-It increases batch sizes.
-It increases the amount of code released into the wild, which in turn increases risks.
-In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually emphasised by the adoption of more process through the use of feature branching.
+However, branching will only bring a **false sense of security** and **a false sense of control**.
+Because again ... it delays feedback.
+It introduces batching up work.
+Because of the increased batch sizes, it increases change sets and thus increases the amount of code released into the wild.
+In turn, this increases risks.
+In the end, what they are trying to avoid, i.e. taking risks, breaking things, is actually emphasised by adopting more processes through the use of feature branching.

 To be honest, it is this false sense of security that makes feature branching